gh2hq/gh2/docs/introduction.md

 ## Have fun and to be present

-Last but not the least, **I hope not only does Lighght make you love programming for fun or show a magic world to you, but also make this journey relaxing and interesting**.
+Last but not the least, **I hope not only does gh2 make you love programming for fun or show a magic world to you, but also make this journey relaxing and interesting**.

 With the help of artificial intelligence, computer science and software engineering gaining more and more attention and so does Python, a large number of people choose to learn coding to make a living, but programming and Python are far more than that.

 Just like most of us do not play basketball for career purpose, we should consider programming as a new kind of hobby.
 Because life can be without machine learning, web crawler or automated operations, but it can not be without creating and sharing things to have fun and to be present.

-**With the help of Lighght, you are able to print something really awesome at the terminal when you are learning Python instead of just print some boring and stupid log information.**
+**With the help of gh2, you are able to print something really awesome at the terminal when you are learning Python instead of just print some boring and stupid log information.**

 ![charm](https://raw.githubusercontent.com/charming-art/public-files/master/charm.png)